WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - here is a [great article](https://medium.com/lego-engineering/amazon-eventbridge-how-to-manage-api-connection-credentials-with-aws-secrets-manager-f773f7d2aac5) on how the _API Destinations_ and the _AWS Secrets Manager_ interact with each other.
   - the TLDR is that the _EventBridge_ is eating the cost of calling the secrets manager.

+#### Event patterns

+- there is the **thin event** where you only store IDs and a minimal amount of metatada

+  - can create coupling between services as the receiver might need to fetch additional data from the sender

+  - minimal payloads have poor filtering capabilities

+  - easier to manage and think about in the grand scheme of things

+  - since the event is _thin_, you might need to send more of them

+- there is the **fat event** also known as **_Event-Carried State Transfer_**

+  - this is where you attach metadata as well as partial event data in the event itself

+  - better for filtering

+  - the payload can become bloated due to the increased amount of use-cases of different event consumers

+- more about EventBridge events – [this youtube video](https://www.youtube.com/watch?v=OLeL4B_iXxE).

 ### Amazon MQ

 - occupies VPC, and only VPC.
 This is **different than SQS or SNS** where the service CAN be made private, but it's public by default.